KBlixt/PlexUnify/README.md

 The script is not designed to be run automatically.
 But, I've writen to the database while plex have been running several times. as long as you restart plex after the script you should be fine.

+the script is not super fast. depending on how manny api requests you need to make per movie it'll take somewhere between 2-6 seconds per movie depending on internet connection and other things.
+If you only use things that don't requires to download anything, then it'll be quite fast maybe 0.1 sec per movie.

 ----------